 But, why not hop on the ferry over to Isola Maggiore?
 It only take around thirty minutes and is a delightful ride.
 If you would like to see more about Isola Maggiore then watch the videos here: there are two.
 One for children and a second for adults.

 During the summer months there are many productions at the Rocca.
-This year, 2017 the annual Rassegna Internazionale del Folklore festival is taking place between 30th July and the 15th August.
+This year, 2018 the annual Rassegna Internazionale del Folklore is taking place during the first ten days of August.
 This is a celebration of folk music and dance and there will be concerts held in the Rocca and displays in the historical centre.
 For more information on these please consult this link: Folk festival link

 COLORIAMO I CIELI ( Colour the skies )